 Year to Year and Baseline 2006 Comparison

-“Sales volumes increased by 40% compared to 2020 (3,563 vs 2,540 sales).
-Compared to 2006 (838 sales), our baseline year, sales are up 325%, and have recovered substantially from a bottom of 513 sales in 2009.
-High-end markets are experiencing bidding wars resulting in premiums for sellers, but at the highest end of the market, buyers are selective and value-conscious, and will push back against overly agressive pricing.”
+“Sales volumes increased by 4% compared to 2021 (3,711 vs 3,563 sales).
+The rate of growth has diminished significantly compared to 40%+ growth in 2020 and 2021.
+Compared to our baseline year in 2006 (838 sales), sales are up 343%, and have recovered substantially from a bottom of 513 sales in 2009.
+High-end properties in the $2-3 million price range are experiencing bidding wars resulting in premiums for sellers, but at the highest end of the market, buyers are selective, value conscious, and are pushing back against overly aggressive pricing.”

 New England & The Adirondacks Market

-Young continues: “2020 ended with an historic lack of inventory and this problem continued through 2021.
+Young continues: “2020 ended with an historic lack of inventory and this problem continued through 2021 and 2022.
 While frustrating for buyers, sellers benefitted from multiple offers and the accompanying upward pressure on prices.
-A new factor in the market was climate change, which resulted in a noticeable increase in buyers from the West Coast buying in coastal Maine and New Hampshire and in the Woodstock, Lake Champlain, and Stowe markets of Vermont.”
+Climate change continues to be a motivating factor with buyers from the West Coast purchasing in coastal Maine and New Hampshire and in the Woodstock, Lake Champlain, and Stowe markets of Vermont.”

 Other Market Highlights